iPhone 6 Plus Touch IC Repair w/Lifetime Warranty

 Apple really should issue a recall on the problem or perhaps, offer to fix the problem for free.
 The problem is a design flaw.

-So, the way to fix this “touch ic” problem is to remove the black chip (Meson) using heat, run a microjumper (M1) to the damaged pad and put a new chip on.
+The way to fix “touch ic disease” is to remove the black chip (Meson) using heat, run a microjumper (M1) to the damaged pad and put a new chip on.
 The problem goes away once this has been done.
 We’ve repaired hundreds of these phones in our shop with great results.
 We now offer a lifetime warranty on this repair.

 Here is a picture of the M1 microjumper that we discovered that fixes the touch IC disease problem for good:

-Here’s a video of one of my repairs:
+Here’s a video of one of our repairs:

 If you prefer to have a professional do the repair, then feel free to contact us via our online form.